solidjs/solid/README.md

   * Simple composable primitives without the hidden rules.
   * Function Components with no need for lifecycle methods or specialized configuration objects.
 * Less than 10% slower vs optimized painfully imperative vanilla DOM code.
 See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).
+* Tiny in size, 7.07 kB minified and gzipped with all dependencies.
 * Supports modern features like JSX Fragments, Portals, Suspense, and Asynchronous Rendering.
 * Webcomponent friendly
   * Implicit event delegation with Shadow DOM Retargeting